-0 Strong Managements The shilits . to identify approach of strange nd to develop and implement 9.
-Stress Management : The ability to identify sources of stress and to develop and implement 1 0 11 nteractions for: self, patient/clients and their fami lies, members of the health can re team and in work/life scen narios.
-Beginning Level: Intermediate Level: Entry Level: Recognizes own stressors; Recognizes Actively employs stress Demonstrates appropriate affective distress or problems in others; Seeks management techniques; responses in all situations; Responds assistance as needed; Maintains Reconciles inconsistencies in calmly to urgent situations with professional demeanor in all situations the educational process; reflection and debriefing as needed; Maintains balance between Prioritizes multiple commitments; professional and personal life; Reconciles inconsistencies within Accepts constructive feedback professional, personal and work/life and clarifies expectations; environments; Establishes outlets to cope Demonstrates ability to defuse with stressors potential stressors with self and others Specific Example: Place an "x" on the visual analog Specific Example: BIE knowledge, behaviors, and skills.
-Beginning Level: Intermediate Level: Entry Level: Prioritizes information needs; Analyzes and subdivides large questions into components; Identifies own learning needs based on previous experiences; Welcomes and/or seeks new learning opportunities; Seeks out professional literature; Plans and presents an in- service, research or cases studies Researches and studies areas where own knowledge base is lacking in order to augment learning and practice; Applies new information and re- evaluates performance; Accepts that there may be more than one answer to a problem; Recognizes the need to and is able to verify solutions to problems; Reads articles critically and understands limits of application to professional practice Respectfully questions conventional wisdom; Formulates and re-evaluates position based on available evidence; Demonstrates confidence in sharing new knowledge with all staff levels; Modifies programs and treatments based on newly-learned skills and considerations; Consults with other health professionals and physical therapists for treatment ideas Specific Example: Place an "x" on the visual analog scale B I E
+9. Stress Management: The ability y to identify sources of stress ar nd to develop and implement effective copin ng behaviors; this applies for in teractions for: self, patient/clients and their fami lies, members of the health care e team and in work/life scen arios.
+Beginning Level: Intermediate Level: Entry Level: Recognizes own stressors; Recognizes Actively employs stress Demonstrates appropriate affective distress or problems in others; Seeks management techniques; responses in all situations; Responds assistance as needed; Maintains Reconciles inconsistencies in calmly to urgent situations with professional demeanor in all situations the educational process; reflection and debriefing as needed; Maintains balance between Prioritizes multiple commitments; professional and personal life; Reconciles inconsistencies within Accepts constructive feedback professional, personal and work/life and clarifies expectations; environments; Establishes outlets to cope Demonstrates ability to defuse with stressors potential stressors with self and others Specific Example: Place an "x" on the visual analog Specific Example. scale B I E lity to self-direct learning to inc clude the identification of sources of learning; and to con e, behaviors, and skills.
+Intermediate Level: Entry Level: Researches and studies areas where own knowledge base is lacking in order to augment learning and practice; Applies new information and reevaluates performance; Accepts that there may be more than one answer to a problem; Recognizes the need to and is able to verify solutions to problems; Reads articles critically and understands limits of application to professional practice Respectfully questions conventional wisdom; Formulates and re-evaluates position based on available evidence; Demonstrates confidence in sharing new knowledge with all staff levels; Modifies programs and treatments based on newly-learned skills and considerations; Consults with other health professionals and physical therapists for treatment ideas Place an "x" on the visual analog scale B I E Researches and studies areas where own knowledge base is lacking in order to augment learning and practice; Applies new information and reevaluates performance; Accepts that there may be more than one answer to a problem; Recognizes the need to and is able to verify solutions to problems; Reads articles critically and understands limits of application to professional